 - Be aware of how your everyday habits may spread moisture.
 You might want to make small changes in your daily routine in order to prevent mold growth.
 For instance, if you leave wet towels on the floor, simply picking them up so as not to spread moisture can help in the long run.
 Consider other, similar habits you might be able to change, such as leaving damp clothes in the washer for a long time before switching them to the dryer.
 Even the smallest efforts to keep moisture in check could pay off.

 - Ventilate your apartment as well as you can.
 One key way to prevent mold growth is by making sure that air is circulating throughout your apartment so that moisture levels stay down.
-Open windows when you can, especially when doing activities which involve running water, and consider investing in a dehumidifier.
+Open windows when you can, especially when doing activities that involve running water, and consider investing in a dehumidifier.
 If you really want to go all the way, you can even consider a hygrometer, or a device used to measure humidity.
 That’ll help you keep your moisture levels where they should be in order to keep your rental mold-free.

 - Watch out for your plants.
 Yes, even the plants you love could bring mold into your rental.
 The damp soil in which your plants live is the perfect place for mold to begin to take root.
 One easy way to prevent mold growth on your houseplants is to make sure that you only water them when they’re dry.
 Not only is this healthy for them, but it will ensure that the soil in their pots is not continually moist, which might lead to mold.